Tokyo 2020's Mori to quit, sources say, as he vows to end controversy

 They said his deep network of politicians and Olympic officials was key to pulling off a successful Games.

+But his comment on women drew sharp criticism in parliament, where opposition lawmakers demanded his resignation, and from the public on social media.

-“Because of Mori’s comments, I’ve recognised again the importance of gender equality and diversity,” ruling party lawmaker Masazumi Gatona said on Twitter.
+“Because of Mori’s comments, I’ve recognised again the importance of gender equality and diversity,” ruling party lawmaker Masazumi Gotoda said on Twitter.

 “Discrimination is absolutely unacceptable.”